ETS-ReactNative5/bookmates-app/README.md

 <img src="./readme/title5.svg" id='implementation'/>

-> Using the above mentioned tech stack and the wireframes built with Figma, the implementation of the app is shown as below (screenshots from the real app)
+> Using the above mentioned tech stack and the wireframes built with Figma, the implementation of the app is shown as below (recordings from the real app)

 <table>
   <tr>